AnthonyA28/AnthonyA28.github.io/_posts/Polymers/2024-04-06-Poly_Entanglements.md

 Thus, we can extrapolate that if hair **V** was cut to 1 cm length, then it would have one entanglement.
 This is basically the way we think about entanglements in polymers.
 The physical consequences of entanglements in polymers are vast, but to put it simply, they provide a resistance to deformation of the resulting polymer.

+The amount of entanglements is generally not important.
+What matters, is that the strands are long enough to be entangled.

-# Computing entanglement molecular molecular weight
+# Computing entanglement molecular weight

-For polymer chains, we think about their length in terms of the number of repeat units multiplied by their weight, which gives us the molecular weight of the polymer strands, denoted as $M_n$.
-We can compute the number of entanglements in the same way as the hair analogy:

-$$
-N_e = \frac{M_n}{M_e}
-$$

-Where $N_e$ is the number of entanglements and **$M_e$ is the entanglement of molecular weight**.

-## Determination of entanglement molecular weight by rheology
+## Computing entanglement molecular weight in polymer melts

 From the fundamental laws of rubber elasticity.
 The following equation applies to polymer melts (uncrosslinked polymers above their glass transition temperature)[^Mark]: